Battle of Midway: Attacks on the Japanese fleet

 The Americans had already launched their carrier aircraft against the Japanese.
 Fletcher, in overall command aboard Yorktown, and benefiting from PBY sighting reports from the early morning, ordered Spruance to launch against the Japanese as soon as was practical, while initially holding Yorktown in reserve in case any other Japanese carriers were found.

 Spruance judged that, though the range was extreme, a strike could succeed and gave the order to launch the attack.
-He then left Halsey's Chief of Staff, Captain Miles Browning, to work out the details and oversee the launch.
+He left Halsey's Chief of Staff, Captain Miles Browning, to work out the details and oversee the launch.
 The carriers had to launch into the wind, so the light southeasterly breeze would require them to steam away from the Japanese at high speed.
 Browning, therefore, suggested a launch time of 07:00, giving the carriers an hour to close on the Japanese at 25 kn.
 This would place them at about 155 nmi from the Japanese fleet, assuming it did not change course.
 The first plane took off from Spruance's carriers Enterprise and Hornet a few minutes after 07:00.
 Fletcher, upon completing his own scouting flights, followed suit at 08:00 from Yorktown.

-Fletcher, along with Yorktown's commanding officer, Captain Elliott Buckmaster, and their staffs, had acquired the first-hand experience needed in organizing and launching a full strike against an enemy force in the Coral Sea, but there was no time to pass these lessons on to Enterprise and Hornet which were tasked with launching the first strike.
-Spruance ordered the striking aircraft to proceed to target immediately, rather than waste time waiting for the strike force to assemble, since neutralizing enemy carriers was the key to the survival of his own task force.
+Fletcher, along with Yorktown's commanding officer, Captain Elliott Buckmaster, and their staffs, had acquired the first-hand experience needed in organizing and launching a full strike against an enemy force in the Coral Sea, but there was no time to pass these lessons on to Enterprise, commanded by Captain George Murray, and Hornet, commanded by Captain Marc Mitscher, which were tasked with launching the first strike.
+Spruance ordered the striking aircraft to proceed to target immediately rather than waiting for the strike force to assemble, since neutralizing the Japanese carriers was the key to the survival of his own task force.

 While the Japanese were able to launch 108 aircraft in just seven minutes, it took Enterprise and Hornet over an hour to launch 117.
-Spruance judged that the need to throw something at the enemy as soon as possible was greater than the need to coordinate the attack by aircraft of different types and speeds (fighters, bombers, and torpedo bombers).
+Spruance judged that the need to throw something at the Japanese as soon as possible was greater than the need to coordinate the attack by aircraft of different types and speeds (fighters, bombers, and torpedo bombers).
 Accordingly, American squadrons were launched piecemeal and proceeded to the target in several different groups.
 It was accepted that the lack of coordination would diminish the impact of the American attacks and increase their casualties, but Spruance calculated that this was worthwhile, since keeping the Japanese under aerial attack impaired their ability to launch a counterstrike (Japanese tactics preferred fully constituted attacks), and he gambled that he would find Nagumo with his flight decks at their most vulnerable.